pondscan/MagmaSender/Scripts/README.md

 To fetch and store addresses from the Magma testnet, follow these steps:

+Note: For advanced users familiar with web3 js and node js, you can use batchSender.js to automate the use of MagmaSender contract for automated mass airdrops.

 1. **Run the Script**: Start the address fetching process by executing the script with Node.js from your terminal:

     ```bash